 Emu Downs Wind Farm (WA)

-Emu Downs Wind Farm is one of Western Australia's largest green energy initiatives.
-Located 30 kilometres east of Cervantes, approximately 200 kilometres north of Perth, Emu Downs generates electricity from wind powered turbine technology.
+Originally completed in 2006 and acquired by APA in 2011, the Emu Downs Wind Farm is one of Western Australia's largest green energy initiatives.
+Located 30 kilometres east of Cervantes and approximately 200 kilometres north of Perth, Emu Downs generates electricity from wind powered turbine technology.
 The wind farm has a capacity to produce 80 megawatts of electricity at peak, and to supply 50,000 homes per year.

 Emu Downs is providing a sustainable energy solution for Western Australia.
-Electricity from the site is purchased by Synergy Energy and Origin Energy.
+Electricity and renewable energy certificates are purchased by Synergy Energy and Origin Energy.